swqie21dsf/ics_binalab_2023/README.md

 # Vegetable_Chick
 homework from a vegetable chicken
+It is useless.